vzachari/IronSmithQSM/README.md

 Change line **50** from `case {'siemens','siemens healthcare gmbh'}` to `case {'siemens','siemens healthcare gmbh','siemens healthineers'}`

 **NOTE:**
-Due to the FreeSurfer update, the per-ROI QSM values are not identical between Ironsmith v1.0 and v1.2.
+Due to the FreeSurfer update, the per-ROI QSM values are not identical between Ironsmith v1.0 and later versions.
 Correlation of QSM values extracted from the 89 ROIs offered by Ironsmith, between v1.0 and v1.2, yielded an r^2 value of 0.99.
 For this reason, we do not recommend updating Ironsmith mid-analyses.
 All data should be analyzed with either v1.0 OR v1.2 (FreeSurfer 6.0.0 or FreeSurfer 7.1.1).